|

 and Gene Hackman, directed by Stephen Hopkins.
 The screenplay was nominated for an Edgar Award.
 This lead to work as

 a script doctor, where his ability to shape story has been highly prized.
-Long

-in development, Provost's feature directorial debut The Presence, (www.thepresencemovie.com), which he also wrote, was recently completed and was picked up by Lionsgate.
-It will be released starting October 4th, 2011.
+feature directorial debut The Presence, (www.thepresencemovie.com), which he also wrote, was recently released by Lionsgate.
+The inventive ghost story/modern-day gothic romance

-The inventive ghost story/modern-day gothic romance stars Academy Award-winning actress Mira Sorvino (Mighty Aphrodite),
+stars Academy Award-winning actress Mira Sorvino (Mighty Aphrodite), Shane West (ER), Golden Globe

-Shane West (ER), Golden Globe Nominee Justin Kirk (Weeds), and Tony Curan (Pearl Harbor, Gladiator).
+Nominee Justin Kirk (Weeds), and Tony Curan (Pearl Harbor, Gladiator).
+In addition to directing

-In addition to directing commercials and editing reality TV (The Bachelor, The Apprentice [Emmy nominated],
+commercials and editing reality TV (The Bachelor, The Apprentice [Emmy nominated], and several others),